lambeth-council/DtfParser/README.md

 Theres only two functions currently

-parsedtf load "<ConnectionString>" "<FullFileName>" - loads the DTF file into the database parsedtf clearall "<ConnectionString>" - resets the database
+parsedtf load "[ConnectionString]" "[FullFileName]" - loads the DTF file into the database

+parsedtf clearall "[ConnectionString]" - resets the database

-## Database Tables
+## Database

+Tables
-DtfLine - contains all lines from all files that have been loaded, acts like a log.
+* DtfLine - contains all lines from all files that have been loaded, acts like a log.

-BLPU - Basic Land and Property Unit - DTF Record Identifier 21 LPI - Land and Property Identifier - DTF Record Identifier 24 StreetDescriptor - Street Descriptor - DTF Record Identifier 15 StreetRecord - Street Record - DTF Record Identifier 11
+* BLPU - Basic Land and Property Unit - DTF Record Identifier 21
+* LPI - Land and Property Identifier - DTF Record Identifier 24
+* StreetDescriptor - Street Descriptor - DTF Record Identifier 15
+* StreetRecord - Street Record - DTF Record Identifier 11

-RecordIdentifier - a list of all the DTF Record Identifiers Version - a record is generated for each file loaded, and versionid used to refer back to filename / date time stamps
+* RecordIdentifier - a list of all the DTF Record Identifiers
+* Version - a record is generated for each file loaded, and versionid used to refer back to filename / date time stamps

+Views
+* vwAddresses - contains all the address fields plus record statuses and BLPU Codes
+* vwLpi - LPI fields with concatenated PAON and SAON number and description fields
+* vwDtfLine - all the DTF lines that have been loaded along with datestamps and source filenames

+Stored Procedures
+* spTruncateEverything - resets database

 ## Tests

-run these from the command line replaceing <path> with your path
+Run these from the command line replaceing <path> with your path
 * parsedtf load "data source=localhost;initial catalog=DTF;integrated security=True;" "C:\<path>\ParseDtf\TestDtfFiles\insert.csv"
 * Check the street record table - it should have 3 records in it